 More Than One Way to Skin a Snake

-Same title (skin the cat) still applies here but as a post script edit, I'm going to give it an entirely different spin.
+The same above title (skin the cat-snake) still applies here, but as a post script edit to this post, I'm going to give it an entirely different spin than originally planned.
 Here it goes:

 My current Py project has evolved into needing a customized data structure.
 Never mind its specifics.
-Maybe I'll come back to that later.
+(Maybe I'll come back to those later.)

 Turned out to be a popular topic.
 Many, many tutorials about it.

-So should I pick just one lecturer (e.g. Tech with Tim/other (TwT, TwX), Indently, Bro Code, Mosh, Nana, ... or any of the other many free Py tutors) and stick with him or her?
+So should I pick just one lecturer? (e.g. Tech with Tim/other (TwT, TwX), Indently, Bro Code, Mosh, Nana, ... or any of the other many free Py tutors) and stick with that one explainer?

-No. Turned out that jumping around allowed to pick up different nuances about the stuff they were talking about, some of which was first time for me.
-More specifically, the automatically filled dunder functions of __init__, __repr__ and ??? (forgot) ... to be continued
+No. It so happened that jumping around allowed me to pick up different nuances about the stuff they were talking about, some of which was first time for me.
+More specifically, the automatically filled dunder functions of __init__, __repr__ and __eq__

 work-in-progress